japer-technology/forgejo-society/FORGEJO-SOCIETY-SETUP/install/02-ufw-firewall.md

+!!!
+Port 22 was not opened because a command was not given to ensure it was

 # UFW Firewall

 UFW (Uncomplicated Firewall) is a user-friendly front end for the Linux kernel's `iptables` packet-filtering framework, included by default in Ubuntu 24.04 LTS.
 In the Forgejo-Society stack, UFW is the first line of network defence on every host: it enforces a default-deny inbound policy and allows only the ports each role actually needs.
 The forge server accepts web traffic on 80 and 443 plus SSH; runner nodes accept only SSH from the management network; the LLM inference host accepts SSH and the LM Studio API port 1234 restricted to the local subnet.
 Getting UFW right before other services are exposed prevents accidental internet exposure of internal APIs, metrics endpoints, and database ports.